You don’t have to travel far for outstanding beaches and dramatic landscapes

 Fabulous train journeys

 One benefit of holidaying in the UK is that you don't have to deal with the hassle of flying.
 Instead, why not spend some time exploring the country's heritage railways, which will whizz and steam past some heavenly scenery.
-Take our trip to Norfolk with historian Lucy Worsley - you'll enjoy three heritage rail journeys, along the Bure Valley Railway, Poppy Line and the Bittern Line.

 Beautiful beaches